-Due to its compact, lightweight design, Nintendo could undercut its competitors in terms of price.
+Due to its compact, lightweight design, Nintendo was able to undercut its competitors in terms of price.
 Unlike Sony and Microsoft which were taking a loss on each machine sold (made up quickly in software sales, of course), Nintendo actually made money on each console.
-Still, the system's selection of games was meager, with most third-party games simply ports of PS2 titles.
-In the end, Nintendo settled into third place in the competitive console wars, closely behind Microsoft's Xbox.
+In the end however, Nintendo settled into third place in the competitive console wars, close behind Microsoft.

-Console durability: B. The GameCube tends to be more durable than the PS2, putting it on par with the Xbox.
+Console durability: A-.
+The GameCube tends to be more durable than the PS2 and Xbox.
 For certain games, I've encountered issues with intermittent "clicking" noises, but these have been rare occurrences.

-Media: B. The small GameCube disks are interesting, and probably more durable that DVDs.
-One drawback is the fact that they have less capacity, necessitating some games (like Resident Evil 4) to come packaged with two disks.
+Media: B. The small GameCube disks are more interesting and probably more durable than DVDs.
+One drawback is the fact that they have less capacity, necessitating some games (like Resident Evil 4) to come with two disks.

 Packaging: B. While similar in shape and size to normal DVD cases, the proprietary GameCube cases use less plastic and don't feel quite as sturdy.

-Games: B. Due to a lack of support from third-party publishers, the Gamecube was often left out in the cold as hit titles like Silent Hill 2 and Grand Theft Auto 3 were released for the PS2 and Xbox.
-What the GameCube did possess was its recognizable stable of franchises including Zelda, Mario, Metroid, F-Zero, Wave Race, and Donkey Kong.
+Library: B. Due to a lack of third-party support, the Gamecube was often left out in the cold as hit titles like Silent Hill 2 and Grand Theft Auto 3 appeared on the PS2 and Xbox.
+What the GameCube did possess was its reliable stable of hit franchises including Zelda, Mario, Metroid, F-Zero, Wave Race, and Donkey Kong.
 The Cube also boasted the best selection of games suitable for young players, including Mario Kart Double Dash, Mario Party, Super Smash Brothers Melee, and Super Monkey Ball.
-The console was lacking in several other genres however, including RPGs and fighting games.
+Genres the console was considered lacking in include RPGs and fighting games.

 Pros and Cons: